SlateFoundation/slate-cbl/README.md

   - [ ] Implement override button
   - [ ] Implement log demo btn within skills window
   - [ ] Implement edit
+  - [ ] Fix condition where value / valueSkillsMap gets out of sync when continueing to second student
   - [ ] Add student selector to teacher version of skill window
 - [ ] Restore task creation in SlateTasksTeacher
   - [ ] Use /bootstrap call to get server-provided task defaults like "Studio"